Ford Everest: South Africa

 The third-generation Everest was launched in South Africa on 28 September 2022, with two trim levels available at launch: Sport and Platinum.
 For engines, the Sport use the 2.0-litre EcoBlue bi-turbo engine, while the Platinum use the 3.0-litre V6 turbo-diesel engine, and both variants are four-wheel drive.
 In May 2023, the entry-level XLT and flagship Wildtrak trims were added to the line-up along with the introduction of two-wheel drive variants, therefore the number of available variants was increased from two to six.
 In July 2024, an armoured version of the Everest produced by SVI Engineering, went on sale available to both corporate and private clients, in two variants corresponding to the level of in-car protection.
+In May 2026, the 2.0-litre Ecoblue single-turbo engine was upgraded and became paired with a 10-speed automatic, the 2.0-litre Ecoblue bi-turbo engine was discontinued, the 2.3-litre EcoBoost turbo petrol engine was introduced for the Sport trim, the 3.0-litre V6 turbo-diesel engine was made available for the Sport trim, and a new Active trim replaced the XLT as the entry-level trim.

 Southeast Asia

 Indonesia

 The third-generation Everest was launched in Indonesia by importer RMA Indonesia on 8 June 2023 alongside the Ranger (T6).
 It is available in two trim levels: XLT and Titanium, both variants are powered by the 2.0-litre EcoBlue bi-turbo engine and four-wheel drive.
 In April 2025, the Sport model, equipped with exclusive black exterior accents and uses the 2.0-litre EcoBlue single-turbo engine (2WD), was added to the line-up.
+In July 2026, the Platinum model using the 3.0-litre V6 turbo-diesel engine (4WD) was introduced as the flagship variant.

 Malaysia

 The third-generation Everest was launched in Malaysia on 24 September 2022, with three variants available at launch: 2WD Sport, 4WD Trend and 4WD Titanium.
 For engines, the Sport variant use the 2.0-litre EcoBlue single-turbo engine, while the Trend and Titanium variants use the 2.0-litre EcoBlue bi-turbo engine.
 In November 2023, the Wildtrak model using the 2.0-litre EcoBlue bi-turbo engine (4WD) was added to the line-up.
+In June 2026, the Platinum model using 3.0 V6 turbo diesel and 2.0 turbo diesel engine was added to the line-up.